jundalisay/superb/content/en/superphysics/principles/chapter-08b.md

 {{< /quote >}}

-## How Religions Implment the Moral Feelings
+## How Religions Implement the Moral Feelings

 Religions have developed different strategies to quell the ego and develop the impartial spectator or encourage the moral sense:
 - Hinduism prevents the ego from being fed by **renouncing the world**